-Here’s a heavenly salsa to make when tomatoes and mangoes are at their best — say, June and July.
+Here’s a heavenly salsa to make when tomatoes and mangos are at their best — the convergence happens mainly in July and August.
 Serve with tortilla chips or as a condiment with Mexican or Indian-style meals.
 Adapted from The Vegetarian 5-Ingredient Gourmet.

 Makes about 2 cups (8 or more servings)

 - 1 cup coarsely chopped ripe tomatoes

 - 1 medium to large mango, pitted, peeled,

 - 1 fresh jalapeño or other chili pepper,